braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 To do so, set the **Subscription Settings** to send this Canvas to "opted-in users only".
 This option will ensure that only opted-in users will receive your email, and Braze will only send your push to users who are push enabled by default.

 These subscription settings are applied on a per-step basis, meaning that there is no effect on the entry audience.
-So this setting is used to evaluate a user's eligibility to receive each Canvas step.
+So, this setting is used to evaluate a user's eligibility to receive each Canvas step.

 {% alert important %}
-With this configuration, don't include any filters in the **Target Users** step that limit the audience to a single channel (for example, `Push Enabled = True` or `Email Subscription = Opted-In`).
+With this configuration, don't include any filters in the **Target Users** step that limits the audience to a single channel (for example, `Push Enabled = True` or `Email Subscription = Opted-In`).
 {% endalert %}

-If desired, specify Quiet Hours (the time during which your messages will not send) for your Canvas.
+If desired, specify Quiet Hours (the time during which your messages will not be sent) for your Canvas.
 Check **Enable Quiet Hours** in your **Send Settings**.
 Then, select your Quiet Hours in your user's local time and what action will follow if the message triggers inside of those Quiet Hours.

 ![][50]